StefanTodoran/linguini/README.md

 This would make Microsoft's translation more accurate.
 However, Google's translation might be considered more elegant, conveying the same meaning in a way that is more accurate to how a native english speaker would speak.

-By balancing multiple translations, linguini gets at the heart of learning lanuage.
-It doesn't just give you one answer, it lets you read multiple interpretations in order to help you more fully understand what you are reading, and allow you to learn and advance.
+By balancing multiple translations, linguini gets at the heart of language learning.
+It doesn't just give you one answer, it lets you read multiple interpretations in order to help you more fully understand what you are reading, and allow you to adapt and advance.

 ### TL;DR
 Linguini is a browser extension designed to help you translate words and phrases at the press of a button.
 Its sleek, low-profile interface seamlessly integrates into chrome; you won't notice it when you don't need to use it.
 Created with language learners in mind, linguini offers multiple translations to help users find deeper understanding and assist learning.